 In the wake of the unprecedented financial crisis, even ultra-safe money market funds have come under pressure and flirted with losses.
-The fact that the government was obligated to step in and guarantee the safety of these investments underscores just how far the turmoil has spread.
+The necessity for the government to step in and guarantee the safety of these investments underscores just how far the turmoil has spread.

 First things first